Melchior Adam Weikard: Early life

 Weikard grew up around Fulda and, at the age of six, developed a spinal deformity.
 In secondary school, at the Frobenius-Gymnasium in Hammelburg, Weikard studied in the modern-day equivalent of the STEM program.
 Weikard then went on to study physics, philosophy, and medicine at the University of Würzburg.
 He did not have kind things to say about his education.
 Weikard was nearsighted, physically deformed, and missed two years of school which made his experience arduous.
 Weikard claimed to have teachers who taught out of date material in secondary school and at university claimed to have bad teaching from the professors.
 It was also said that because he studied at Würzburg his ability was doubted since it was a smaller less prestigious school.
 Later in his life, Weikard argued for getting rid of small Catholic universities, like the one he studied at, which did not have the funding for good teachers.
 He instead recommended sending talented boys farther away to better schools in bigger cities that had the proper resources.
-From his own retelling, one gets the sense that he should not have been trusted with performing medicine.
-He makes the impression he should not have been successful, but he was.
-It makes one wonder whether his education wasn't as poor as he remembered.

 Adult life

 Despite his reported lack of proficient teachers, he succeeded in his career.
 In 1763, Weikard became a physician in Fulda and in 1764, he worked at the government-run resort spa in the office of Bruckenau until 1776.
 In 1770, Weikard became the physician to Prince-Bishop Heinrich von Bibra.
 During this time, he also earned the rank of Professor of Medicine at the University of Fulda.

 Weikard was quite the rebel in his adult life.
-Germany was Catholic at the time though Weikard didn't take any of the church's teachings to heart.
+He lived in a Catholic territory but seems to have been indifferent to the church's teachings.
 Weikard believed in a God, but he criticized the idea that demons and witches caused ills and evil.
 Instead he believed in physical causes of illnesses.
 He also criticized philosophers’ attempts to reconcile materialism with Christianity.
 He challenged the assumption of a soul and, in a last act of defiance, refused sacraments on his deathbed.
 One of the consequences of him not believing in a soul or immaterial influence was he argued that all cognitive functioning depends on the physical state of the brain.
 He not only acknowledged physical factors, but also climate and education as factors affecting cognitive capabilities.
 At the time the belief that the presence of a good or evil star during conception or birth would determine personality was common.
 Since he believed the brain controlled a person he did not believe in or condone astrology.
 Weikard also valued evidence and objectivity more than what was usual of his time and he was not afraid of confrontation with medical and theological adversaries.